iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_BUILD.md

 	* Transforming the data to make it usable.
 	* Loading the data to tables within our database

+In Data Analysis, the analyst must ensure that the data is 'clean' before doing any analysis.
+'Dirty' data can lead to unreliable, inaccurate and/or misleading results.

+* Garbage in = garbage out.

+These are some of the steps that can be taken to properly prepare this dataset for analysis.

+* Check for duplicate entries and remove them.
+* Remove extra spaces and/or other invalid characters.
+* Separate or combine values as needed.
+* Correct incorrect spelling or inputted data.
+* Check for null or empty values.

 Let's create a new file in [source_data/scripts/](../source_data/scripts/) and name it `build_tables.sql`.

 Before we can transform the data, we must get the data into the database.
 Let's create a script that will consistantly build and rebuild our schema and tables.
 We will use the `countries.csv` to create the countries table.